 As I’ve documented before on this blog, many grocery stores these days offer free in-store pickup.
 But unfortunately very few go the extra mile and actually bring the items out to your car.
 I call it curbside pickup and it’s incredibly convenient for seniors, those with a handicap, and busy folks who don’t have time to wander the aisles aimlessly looking for brown paper lunch bags.
 Here are all the major stores that offer this service at NO extra charge, hope this list helps.

-Aldi recently partnered with Instacart to bring you curbside pickup at these locations.
+Aldi recently partnered with Instacart to bring you curbside pickup for $3.99 at these locations.

 Just shop the Aldi website, select your pickup location and timeframe, then get notified when it’s ready.

 When you get to the store, park in a designated “Curbside pickup” spot and an employee will bring out your stuff and load it into your car.

 If you have a Giant Eagle in your neck of the woods you’ll be excited to know they offer a Free Grocery Pickup service.

 Just visit the above linked page and choose your store and click “Shop Now”.

 Once you choose your store, you’ll schedule a time slot and then add items to your online cart and checkout.

 Giant Eagle has “expertly trained personal shoppers” who only select the freshest and highest quality groceries for you.